End-to-End Tutorial

 - A repository with docs content (or use the Starter Template)

-- Node.js 20+ if you want local preview
+- Node.js 20+ if you want to install the CLI with npm

 Create your first project in the Jamdesk dashboard and connect a repository.